- Home Health Billing Information

 Registered Nurses (RN) and Licensed Practical Nurses (LPN) must have a current, active license in accordance with the DORA Colorado Nurse Practice Act at § 12-38-111, C.R.S.

-- Long-Term Home Health: Nursing services provided during Long-Term Home Health shall be billed using the appropriate revenue codes based on the purpose and complexity of the nursing visit.
+- Long-Term Home Health (LTHH): Nursing services provided during Long-Term Home Health shall be billed using the appropriate revenue codes based on the purpose and complexity of the nursing visit.
 Standard, infrequent or complicated nursing visits may be billed using revenue code 551.
-Nursing visits that are uncomplicated in nature or visits that are uncomplicated with frequent revisits completed by the nurse shall be billed using revenue codes 590 and 599).
+Nursing visits that are uncomplicated in nature, or visits that are uncomplicated with frequent revisits completed by the nurse, shall be billed using revenue codes 590 and 599).

 - Long-Term Home Health nursing visits for the sole purpose of assessing a member may be reimbursed for a limited time when managing, and reporting to the member's physician on specific conditions and/or symptoms which are not stable.

 Certified Nurse Aides (CNA) must have a current, active license in accordance with the DORA Colorado Nurse Aide Practice Act at § 12-38-111, C.R.S.